Email: soha@forwardtraining.me

 Sustaining Performance.

-Forward Training & Consulting deploys the Harvard Everest Leadership Simulation within enterprise capability systems across the UAE and GCC to reinforce decision discipline, strengthen alignment, and stabilize execution under complexity.
+Forward Training & Consulting deploys Harvard’s Mt.
+Everest Virtual Simulation within enterprise capability frameworks across the UAE and GCC to reinforce decision discipline, strengthen leadership alignment, and stabilize execution under complexity.

-If performance volatility increases when stakes rise, structured pressure testing is the starting point.
+If performance volatility increases as stakes rise, structured pressure testing becomes the starting point.